 - Last updated:

-Choose the right bike.
+Choosing the right bike for you and maintaining your bicycle is very important.
 The best bike for you will depend on the type of riding you plan to do.
-Casual or social riding, commuting, riding for fitness, mountain biking and competitive cycling each have their own equipment needs.
-Your bike shop can help you choose the best bike for what you want to do and the correct bike size so you can handle your bike safely.
+Your bike shop can help you choose the best bike for the type of cycling you want to do and the correct bike size so you can handle your bike safely.
 It's important that you make sure your seat height is set correctly and you are comfortable in your riding position to maintain proper control.

 - your brakes are working